Mike Smith (ice hockey, born 1982): Calgary Flames (2017–2019)

-Edmonton Oilers
+Edmonton Oilers (2019–2022)

 On July 1, 2019, Smith was signed by the Edmonton Oilers to a one-year, $2-million contract.

 On October 10, 2020, the Oilers re-signed Smith to a one-year, $2 million contract.

 On July 21, 2021, the Oilers re-signed Smith to a two-year, $4.4 million extension.

+In the 2022 Stanley Cup playoffs, Smith, who spent most of the season as the second string goaltender as a result of various injuries, made the start over Mikko Koskinen, marking his second career Western Conference finals appearance.
+He helped the Oilers take home two series wins against the Los Angeles Kings and the Calgary Flames, winning each series 4–3 and 4–1 respectively.
+The Oilers faced the eventual Stanley Cup champions Colorado Avalanche, losing the series 4–0 in a sweep.
+At the conclusion of the playoffs, Smith led the league in playoff shutouts with two.
+In the off-season, Smith failed his physical and was placed on long-term injured reserve prior to the start of the 2022–23 NHL season, which allowed him to recover from a string of injuries sustained from the previous season.

 International play

 Smith won a gold medal with Canada's 2014 Winter Olympic team, dressing as a backup for one of Canada's group games.
 He did not see any ice time and was primarily the third choice goaltender.
 He also won gold at the 2015 world championships as Canada's starting goalie, going 8–0 through the tournament and recording a shutout streak of 190:03 in the medal round (the final three games).

 Personal life

 Smith was raised in Verona, Ontario.

 Smith and Canadian former World Cup skier Brigitte Acton married September 3, 2010.
 The couple have four children together.